Quantum acoustics unravels Planckian resistivity

 \section{Abstract}

 Strange metals exhibit universal linear-in-temperature resistivity described by a Planckian scattering rate, the origin of which remains elusive.
-By employing a novel approach inspired by quantum optics, we arrive at the coherent state limit of lattice vibrations: quantum acoustics.
-Utilizing this nonperturbative framework, we demonstrate that lattice vibrations are active drivers in the Planckian resistivity phenomenon, challenging prevailing theories.
-Treating charge carriers as quantum wave packets negotiating the dynamic acoustic field, competition ensues between localization and delocalization, settling on the conjectured universal quantum bound of diffusion and capturing the enigmatic $T$-linear resistivity over hundreds of degrees.
-Our research not only elucidates the critical role of phonons in Planckian resistivity but also redefines their significance in the broader landscape of high-temperature superconductivity and condensed matter physics.
+By employing a novel approach inspired by quantum optics, we arrive at the coherent state representation of lattice vibrations: quantum acoustics.
+Utilizing this nonperturbative framework, we demonstrate that lattice vibrations could serve as active drivers in the Planckian resistivity phenomenon, challenging prevailing theories.
+By treating charge carriers as quantum wave packets negotiating the dynamic acoustic field, we find that a competition ensues between localization and delocalization giving rise to the previously conjectured universal quantum bound of diffusion, $\hbar/m^{*}$, independent of temperature or any other material parameters.
+This leads to the enigmatic $T$-linear resistivity over hundreds of degrees, except at very low temperatures.
+Quantum diffusion also explains why strange metals have much higher electrical resistivity than typical metals.
+Our work elucidates the critical role of phonons in Planckian resistivity from a new perspective and reconsiders their significance in the transport properties of strange metals.